 Professional astronomers are motivated by curiosity and a deep desire to understand some of the grandest and most beautiful phenomena in the universe, as well as a desire to share these wonders with others.

-To learn more about careers in astronomy and how to prepare yourself for one, visit the website of the American Astronomical Society.
+To learn more about careers in astronomy and how to prepare yourself for one, visit the American Astronomical Society website.

 Life in Charlottesville

 Charlottesville has the cosmopolitan feel of a big city combined with the cozy atmosphere of a college town.

 Discover the historic Downtown Mall, with its wide variety of shops, bookstores, and restaurants, complete with outdoor dining.
 Enjoy concerts, movies, and entertainers at the historic movie theatre, outdoor amphitheater, and local music venues.